web-platform-tests/wpt/docs/_admin/index.md

 order: -1
 ---

-The web-platform-tests project is more than just tests!
 This section documents all the information necessary to administer the infrastructure which makes the project possible.

 ## Secrets